Neri di Bicci: Works

-In 1471, Neri was commissioned to create an altar piece for the Palla family chapel in the Santo Spirito in Florence.
-In this time period it was very common for families of a high status to have their personal chapel in a larger church.
+In 1471, Neri was commissioned to create an altarpiece for the Palla family chapel in the Santo Spirito in Florence.
+In this time period, it was very common for families of a high status to have their personal chapel in a larger church.
 The chapels would typically be located on the left and right sides of the aisle where they could be easily viewed by worshippers.
 Having a personal chapel showed off a family's personal wealth and at the same time showed how charitable they were by creating a chapel that the people of their city could use.
 Historians know that 1.4 was truly painted by Neri due to a record made in his workshop book on May 7, 1471, which states, “began to paint for Mariotto di marco della palla an altarpiece on which will appear the Angel Raphael and Tobias, to the right the Angel Michael, and to the left Angel Gabriel; in addition below the feet of Angel Raphael, a small picture representing the crucifixion with St. John and the Virgin.”
 It was also recorded that three smaller pictures were supposed to be underneath the main one, but they have been lost.
-This picture is famous for the way Neri expertly depicts the energetic figure of Angel Michael versus quiet thoughtfulness of Angel Gabriel and the helpfulness of Angel Raphael.
+This picture is famous for the way Neri expertly depicts the energetic figure of Angel Michael versus the quiet thoughtfulness of Angel Gabriel and the helpfulness of Angel Raphael.
 This picture was created using tempera on panel and has red undertones throughout.
-These red undertones are important because they contrast the gold making it seem brighter.
+These red undertones are important because they contrast with the gold, making it seem brighter.
 This particular subject was most likely chosen because the Palla family had a young family member who was going off to a job or to university.
-It was very common at this time that when a younger member of the family left home a picture would be ordered and Tobias would be depicted as the person who was about to leave.
-The Archangel Raphael helps Tobias in his life and the family hopes the same will happen for their child.
+It was very common at this time that when a younger member of the family left home, a picture would be ordered and Tobias would be depicted as the person who was about to leave.
+The Archangel Raphael helps Tobias in his life, and the family hopes the same will happen for their child.